 Most of the words in the story were never recorded by either - the automated results help to reveal the concept of individuality in the online human.

-Terry Bisson is open to all renditions of his story, he asks that if you enjoyed his work, to please give a dollar to a homeless person.
+Terry Bisson is open to all renditions of his story, he asks that if you enjoyed his work, to please give a dollar to an unhoused person.

 THEY'RE MADE OUT OF MEAT